keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 The advantage of having TFx declarations inside HTML is that an application author can design context-sensitive commands.
-This can be achieved by the widely popular [DOM manipulation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents) techniques via JavaScript.
+This can be achieved by the widely popular [DOM manipulation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents) technique via JavaScript.
 The author can fill JavaScript variables based on the previous command interactions and accordingly add or remove TFx annotations in the appropriate context.